daniel-rusu/pods4k/immutable-arrays/README.md

     * This feature was introduced in Kotlin 1.4 and is used extensively throughout the Kotlin standard library.
 * [Custom equals in value classes](https://youtrack.jetbrains.com/issue/KT-24874/Support-custom-equals-and-hashCode-for-value-classes)
     * This enables overriding the equals & hashcode methods for inline value classes.
-    * This feature was added for the JVM IR backend (which handles both Android & regular JVM development) in Kotlin 1.9 but hasn't been announced yet because the other backends were not ready.
+    * This feature was added for the JVM IR backend (which handles both Android & regular backend JVM development) in Kotlin 1.9 but hasn't been announced yet because the other backends were not ready.
 Since this isn't a Kotlin multiplatform library, the lack of support in the other backends won't affect us.

-Since this library relies on experimental Kotlin features, it should be regarded as being in beta.

 </details>

 <details>
 <summary>Shallow immutability</summary>

-Similar to Guava immutable lists, immutable arrays only prevent mutation of the array so that elements cannot be added, removed, or replaced.
+Similar to immutable lists, immutable arrays only prevent mutation of the direct contents so that elements cannot be added, removed, or replaced.
 However, the elements themselves can still be mutated if they expose mutating capabilities:

 ```kotlin
 class Person(val name: String, var spouse: Person? = null)